3 Fun Fourth of July Activities for Kids!

 4th-of-July-Science-jpg

 The Prep: You’ll need baking soda, vinegar, red and blue food coloring, dishes, trays, or baking sheets with a lip, small containers or bowls, and medicine droppers.
 Set up a tray with a thin layer of baking soda for each participant.
-Pour vinegar into small bowls and then color the vinegar with red and blue food coloring.
+Pour vinegar into small bowls and color the vinegar with red and blue food coloring.
 Make sure that each child has a red and blue vinegar bowl, a baking soda tray, and a medicine dropper.

 The Activity: When the vinegar is combined with the baking soda, it will create a fizzing chemical reaction.
 Start by trying to create a fizzy flag or other 4th of July themed creation.
 Then let them experiment with the reactants.
 Have a few paper bags handy so that you can dump out the trays and sprinkle a fresh layer of baking soda if kids want to start over periodically.

 The Skills: Your junior scientists can talk about the reaction, hypothesize, and experiment!
 If you have safety glasses around the house, they could definitely add another layer of fun.
-The artist can work on a beautiful flag and the mathematician can double check the number of stripes on the flag.
+The artist can work on a beautiful flag, and the mathematician can double-check the number of stripes on the flag.

 Activity 3: Cookies to Share!